 With proper care and attention, patients can make a full recovery.
 By relieving pressure and providing wound care, medical professionals can help patients manage their condition and prevent further complications.
 It is essential to develop a comprehensive treatment plan that meets the patient’s individual needs and ensures the best possible outcome.

 Surface technology has been found to have beneficial effects in pressure ulcer treatment.
-Read about the use of therapeutic surface technology and its effects on pressure ulcer prevention here.
+Read about the use of therapeutic surface technology and its effects on pressure ulcer prevention and management here.

-Read our three-part series on pressure ulcer prevention:
+Read our three-part series on pressure ulcer prevention and management: